Nstamour-art/XogotDocs/Documentation.docc/Importing Assets.md

 This setup will allow Xogot to properly load and display your 3D models in your projects.

-### Compatible iPad Apps for Creating Assets
+## Compatible Apps for Creating Assets

-There are several excellent iPad apps for creating assets compatible with Xogot:
+There are several excellent iPhone and iPad apps for creating assets compatible with Xogot:

-- **[Uniform](https://sparseal.com/uniform/)**: A powerful 3D modeler that makes it easy to create and export models in formats like **gltf** and **obj**.
+- **[Nomad Sculpt](https://nomadsculpt.com)**: Sculpting and painting mobile application.
+- **[Morphin]https://apps.apple.com/ca/app/morphin/id6642651792**: Create, Rig, and Animate in 3D with ease.
+- **[Pixquare](https://www.pixquare.art)**: Create pixel art assets and animations on the go.
 - **Procreate**: Great for drawing and creating sprites and textures.
 Use the **Share** option to export images directly to Files.
 - **GarageBand**: Perfect for creating and exporting sounds and background music for your game.
 - **Affinity Designer/Photo**: Professional-grade vector and raster tools for creating game graphics.
-- **[Nomad Sculpt](https://nomadsculpt.com)**: Sculpting and painting mobile application.
+- **[Uniform](https://sparseal.com/uniform/)**: A powerful 3D modeler that makes it easy to create and export models in formats like **gltf** and **obj**.

-These apps, combined with Xogot’s easy importing process, can help you create high-quality game assets directly on your iPad, making the development process smoother and more enjoyable.
+These apps, combined with Xogot’s easy importing process, can help you create high-quality game assets directly on your mobile device, making the development process smoother and more enjoyable.

----

-Feel free to add more compatible apps if you have some in mind or need more details for any section!